dubiacc/website/articles/en/nfp/index.md

 intentional contra-ception.

-The softness on NFP by Pius XII later on led to his successor Paul VI getting really hard pressed on justifying hist teaching against contraception: if chronological contraception is allowed, then there is no moral difference to artifical contraception, since the *intention* is the same.
+The softness on NFP by Pius XII later on led to his successor Paul VI getting really hard pressed on justifying his teaching against contraception: if chronological contraception is allowed, then there is no moral difference to artifical contraception, since the *intention* is the same.

 NFP substitutes scientific knowledge and technique for the virtue of chastity and